AshalAnsari/IslaamBackend/README.md

-// go to the directory
+// go to the directory\n
 cd IslaamBackend

 // install node modules for dependencies